compbyter/redis-commander-and-redis-template/readme.md

 # Deploy and Host Redis + Redis Commander Web UI on Railway

 This template allows you to deploy Redis Commander automatically connected to Redis with a single click.
-It simplifies setting up a Redis instance alongside a web-based GUI for easy management and visualization.
+It simplifies setting up a Redis instance alongside a Web UI for easy management and visualization.

 ## About Hosting Redis + Redis Commander Web UI

 Deploying Redis + Redis Commander Web UI on Railway requires no parameters or complex setup.
 With a single click, you can deploy both Redis and Redis Commander together, where Redis Commander automatically connects to the Redis instance.
-This makes it effortless to visualize and manage your Redis databases through a web interface.
+This makes it effortless to visualize and manage your Redis databases through a Web UI.

 ## Common Use Cases

-- Setting up a new Redis database with an integrated web UI for management
+- Setting up a new Redis database with an integrated Web UI for management
-- Visualizing and managing an existing Redis database through a web-based GUI
+- Visualizing and managing an existing Redis database through a Web UI
 - Quickly deploying Redis and Redis Commander for development or testing purposes

 ## Dependencies for Redis + Redis Commander Web UI Hosting